docker-mailserver/docker-mailserver/docs/content/a-mail-server's-101.md

 ```

 If you're new to the field, both that table and schema may be confusing.
-Read on to gain insights about all those concepts, docker-mailserver's configuration and how you could customize it.
+Read on to gain insights about all those concepts, docker-mailserver's default configuration and how you could customize it.

 ### Submission - SMTP